Trusted by Global Clients & Partners

 min read

 Vanuatu citizenship by investment is the world's fastest second-passport route.
-Eligible applicants make a non-refundable USD 130,000 contribution to the Development Support Program and receive citizenship in roughly 30 to 60 days, with no residency, language, or interview requirement beyond a mandatory in-person biometric submission introduced in July 2025.
+Eligible applicants make a non-refundable USD 130,000 contribution to the Development Support Program under Citizenship Act CAP.112 and receive citizenship in roughly 30 to 60 days, with no residency, language, or interview requirement beyond a mandatory in-person biometric submission introduced in 2025.

-The program is administered by the Vanuatu Citizenship Office and Commission and overseen by the Financial Intelligence Unit (FIU).
-Three legal routes are open in 2026:
+The program is administered by the Vanuatu Citizenship Office and Commission (VCC) and overseen by the Financial Intelligence Unit (FIU).
+Three legal routes are open in 2026.

-A fixed USD 165,000 contribution covering applicants and dependents up to a family of four, with USD 50,000 allocated to the CNO Future Fund and redeemable after 4 to 5 years.
+A fixed USD 165,000 contribution covering applicants and dependents up to a family of four, with USD 50,000 allocated to the CNO Future Fund (also referred to as the Cocoa and Coconut Sustainable Fund, linked to Vanuatu's cocoa and coconut sectors) and redeemable after 4 to 5 years.
 Lower net cost for larger families.
 Higher due diligence fee at USD 8,000.

 Investment of at least USD 200,000 in approved projects, currently including Pacific Springs, Narpow Point Coral Bay, FPF Rainbow City on Efate, and Milai on Espiritu Santo.
 Used by a small minority of applicants.
 Project selection is narrow and adds title-transfer complexity.

 For most applicants, the DSP is the cleanest path.
-We recommend the CIIP only for families of three or four where the redeemable component meaningfully changes the net cost calculus.
+Golden Harbors recommends the CIIP only for families of three or four where the redeemable component meaningfully changes the net cost calculus.
 The REO suits applicants who specifically want a Pacific real-estate position alongside the passport.

 The tables below show the full all-in cost by family composition for each route.
-Figures are current as of May 2026.
+Figures are current as of June 2026.
+For a detailed per-applicant cost breakdown across all routes, see our standalone Vanuatu citizenship cost reference.

 ← Swipe →